-There are seven committees of The Ohio State University Foundation Board.
+There are five committees of The Ohio State University Foundation Board.
 Each committee acts on behalf of the board in the intervals between meetings to execute the work of the board.
 Each committee is comprised of Foundation Board elected and ex-officio directors, and may contain non-Foundation Board members with expertise and interest in the committee assignment.

 The Audit Committee shall be responsible for oversight of the integrity of the Foundation’s financial statements and tax return and the Foundation’s compliance with legal and regulatory requirements.
 The Committee shall make recommendations to the Directors related to the audit and compliance functions of the Foundation and related entity operations.
 The Committee shall be comprised of no less than three (3) and no more than six (6) Directors.
 The Committee is expected to meet two (2) times per year.